GbekeAdesiyun/TOU_Stress_Ball/README.md

 ## Challenges We Ran Into
 * Firstly, the tools and components we ordered did not arrive (and still haven't arrived :/) despite paying extra for priority shipping.
 We decided this idea and opportunity was too valuable to give in so we made a rush order from a different platform
 * Connecting the boards to the WiFi was a big pain in the butt at first, especially with trying to configure the boards to connect to the cloud first
+* Some parts that we got were dysfunctional so we had to improvise even more

 ## Accomplishments We're Proud Of
 * We refused to give up in the face of not having the parts to actually make a prototype and adapted to the situation